-Who Needs Keyman Insurance or Keyperson Insurance?
+Who Needs Keyman/Keyperson Insurance?

 For large organisations it is designed to ease the financial loss of a key employee.
+It is common for larger companies to identify several people in different roles and with varying ownership capacities, to insure several different key members within their organisation.
 When a company loses a key member of staff, often productivity and profitability can be affected.
 Insurance can minimise the impact of this loss.

 For smaller companies with partners, it is designed to protect each partner.
 Correct buy-sell agreements make it easy for small business partners to be confident they can survive as a company if anything were to happen to their partner.